Matsadura/ALX_Time_Saver/README.md

 __To Do__
 ```
 * Fix known issues
-* Append to VIMRC instead of overwrite
-* Uninstall script
 * One-liner commit flag for "push"
 * One-liner output name flag for "compile"
 * Option to create a directory if not found for "mkfiles"
-* Backup your original vimrc and restore it upon uninstallation
 ```

 ## Installation in 3 Simple Steps 😃